I may receive commission if you purchase through links in this post.

 If you want to know how to make beef liver taste like an amazing delicacy, keep reading.

-Beef liver has a fairly strong flavor that is not appreciated by most modern humans but it happens to be one of the most nutrient dense foods you can eat.
+Beef liver has a fairly strong flavor that is not appreciated by many modern humans, but it happens to be one of the most nutrient-dense foods you can eat.
 Our ancestors, in almost every culture around the world, favored the organ meats from a variety of different animals.
 They inherently knew that the organ meats were full of powerful nutrition that would help keep them strong both physically and mentally.

-Pairing pastured beef liver with lots of organic grass-fed butter give us one of the most delicious, healthy, and satisfying foods we can eat – pâté.
+Pairing pastured beef liver with lots of organic grass-fed butter gives us one of the most delicious, healthy, and satisfying foods we can eat: pâté.

 Rich with fat-soluble vitamins, pâté is an excellent choice for anyone looking to improve their health.
 It is especially wonderful for women who wish to become pregnant, small children who have rapidly growing brains, and the elderly who need plenty of traditional fats and cholesterol in their diets.

-Liver is a great way to get a very complex assortment of nutrients like fat-soluble vitamins A and D, minerals, antioxidants, essential fatty acid and Cholesterol.
+Liver is a great way to get a very complex assortment of nutrients like fat-soluble vitamins A and D, minerals, antioxidants, essential fatty acids, and cholesterol.

 When you pair liver with butter you are getting even more nourishment bite for bite!

-Slice the beef liver into 5-8 thin slices.
+Slice the beef liver into five to eight thin slices.

 Add the tallow to a large frying pan and melt it over low heat.